fmanea/ConnextRouterTrack/submissions/sukrit1234.md

-2) Choose the activity which you intend to work on over the course of the program
+2) Choose the activity which you intend to work on over the course of the program Make a guid from anyone can go after this to setup node.

 3) Answer questions and help others to run router in this Discord channel (1-10 points)